Ribes divaricatum - Also known as: Straggly Gooseberry, Wild Coast Gooseberry

-Canopy layer: large shrub
+- Plant type/canopy layer: deciduous, perennial, large shrub

-- Light requirements: full sun, part sun/part shade
+- Light requirements: full sun to part-shade

 - Moisture requirements: moist soil